jaydon2020/AGL-Documentation/docs/06_Component_Documentation/Application_Framework/02_Application_Startup.md

   set to "terminated" to denote that the application has been terminated, forcibly or not

-## A deeper look at start-up, activation and application switching
+## Start-up, Activation, and Application Switching

 Application start-up, activation and application switching are sometimes conflated into a single operation but underneath some of these are distinct